How classic car-friendly is your state?

 Length of Driving Season 12 Months 100

-Texas likes to brand itself as a free-wheeling Libertarian paradise, but registering a vintage car is just as complicated and costly as any other state, and sometimes more confusing.
+Texas likes to brand itself as this free-wheeling Libertarian paradise, but registering a vintage car is just as complicated and costly as any other state, and sometimes more confusing.

-We spoke to Peter McCullough, owner of River Bend Automotive in Houston, who provided a ton of information about the law and how it’s practically enforced in Texas.
+We talked to Peter McCoullogh, who provided a ton of information about the law and how it’s practically enforced in Texas.

 The Lone Star State also has four different ways you can register a classic car.
 You can register it normally and pay a normal registration fee.
-You can register it as a Classic, which is for cars 25 years old or older, for $40 per year with no driving restrictions.
-Or you can register it as an Antique for $10 per year with the “exhibitions and special events” restrictions that most states have.
-Beware of that last one, however.
+You can register it as a Classic, which is for cars 25 years old or older for $40 per year with no driving restrictions.
+Or you can register it as an Antique for $10 per year – actually a $50 registration fee that’s good for five years before it has to be renewed — with the “exhibitions and special events” restrictions most states have.
+If your vehicle was manufactured before 1921, the fee drops to $40 for five years.

-“Texas State Troopers have an absolute field day enforcing this,” McCullough says.
-“Counties like Harris and Fort Bend are cracking down through their own law enforcement policy.
-Most people who abuse Antique Plates use the ‘I’m driving home from my mechanic’ excuse, but the troopers have heard every excuse in the book.
+“Texas State Troopers have an absolute field day enforcing this,” according to Peter.
+“Counties like Harris and Ft.
+Bend are cracking down through their own law enforcement policy.
+Most people who abuse Antique Plates use the ‘I’m driving home from my mechanic’ excuse when they’re, but they’ve heard every excuse in the book.
 Unfortunately, enforcement is noticeably selective.
-The guy who drives his 1970 Nova to work and back every day will likely go a decade unscathed, but the dude driving a FB (first-gen) RX-7 wouldn’t last a week.
-If and when you do get busted, the officer has the right to impound your vehicle and write you a citation for no registration.”
+The guy who drives his ’70 Nova to work and back every day will likely go a decade unscathed, but the dude in the FB RX7 wouldn’t last a week.
+If and when you do get busted, the officer has the right to impound your vehicle, and write you a citation for no registration.”

-Texas ranks 37th and 38th in the U.S. for commute time and road quality, respectively, so when you do get your classic registered, it doesn’t sound like you’ll always have a great time driving it.
+Texas ranks 37th and 38th in the US for commute time and road quality, so when you do get your classic registered, it doesn’t sound like you’ll have a great time driving it.

 46. Vermont